lemarc58/udacity/README.md

 How to run project
-1- Start airflow (/opt/airflow/start.sh)
+1- Be sure that Airflow is up and running
+2- Save datasets in s3 bucket
 2- Create AWS and Redshift connections in Airflow
-3- Activate DAG
+3- Run DAG
-4- Control log then Enjoy :)
+4- Control every step in DAG and tables in Redshift